This is not a substitute for legal advice. See here for the site’s reposting policy.

 Federal Estate Taxes

-For 2021, the federal estate tax limit increases to $11.7 million for an individual and $23.4 million for a couple.
+For 2022, the federal estate tax limit increases to $12.06 million for an individual and $24.12 million for a couple.
 A deceased person owes federal estate taxes on a taxable estate.
 The taxable estate is the gross estate minus allowable expenses and deductions.
-For more information see, Lynch, Goeringer, and Musser, Estate Planning for Maryland Farm Families: Updated for 2014 (FS-972, 2014).
+See Lynch, Goeringer, and Musser, Estate Planning for Maryland Farm Families: Updated for 2014 (FS-972, 2014).

-For example, a farm couple with a taxable estate of $24 million passes away in 2020.
-The couple’s heirs would be able to exempt up to $23.4 million from federal estate taxes and only owe federal estate taxes on $600,000.
-Since the federal estate tax rate is 40 percent, the heirs would owe $240,000 in federal estate taxes.
+For example, a farm couple with a taxable estate of $25 million passes away in 2022.
+The couple’s heirs may be exempt up to $24.12 million from federal estate taxes and only owe federal estate taxes on $880,000.
+Since the federal estate tax rate is 40 percent, the heirs would owe $352,000 in federal estate taxes.

-One last note on federal estate taxes: a surviving spouse has an unlimited marital deduction, and the surviving spouse can include the predeceasing spouse’s unused federal estate tax limit in their own federal estate tax limit.
+One last note on federal estate taxes: a surviving spouse has an unlimited marital deduction.
+The surviving spouse can include the predeceasing spouse’s unused federal estate tax limit in their federal estate tax limit.
 This concept is known as portability, and more on it is here.

 Federal Gift Tax Limit

-Federal tax law allows each taxpayer to gift up to $15,000 per year to one individual without incurring federal gift taxes.
-The federal gift tax limit remains at $15,000 in 2021.
-This exemption is tied to inflation, but can only increase to the nearest $1,000 amount.
+Federal tax law allows each taxpayer to gift up to $16,000 per year to one individual without incurring federal gift taxes.
+The federal gift tax limit goes up to $16,000 in 2022.
+This exemption is tied to inflation but can only increase to the nearest $1,000 amount.

 Maryland Estate Tax Limit

 In 2018, Maryland’s state estate tax exemption was set at $5 million and will remain at $5 million until changed by the General Assembly.
 For a couple in Maryland, the state estate tax exemption is $10 million.
-In 2018, the General Assembly allowed for portability of unused Maryland estate tax exemption, similar to federal portability.
+In 2018, the General Assembly allowed for unused Maryland estate tax exemption portability, similar to federal portability.
 The maximum tax rate is 16 percent, and the Maryland inheritance tax remains unchanged.

-In 2012, the state of Maryland created a unique program which exempts up to the first $5 million of qualified agricultural property from Maryland estate taxes.
+In 2012, Maryland created a unique program exempting up to the first $5 million of qualified agricultural property from Maryland estate taxes.
 The agricultural property must remain in agriculture for the next ten years to be eligible.
 To learn more about this program, see Lynch, Goeringer, and Musser.

 How Does This Impact You?